codr7/gapl/README.md

 ```

 ### intro
-g/>pl is a interpreted scripting language/toolkit designed to be embedded in and complement Go.
+g/>pl is a interpreted scripting language/toolkit implemented in Go.

 ### status
 The functionality described in this document is implemented and verified to work but not much else at the moment, any ideas for improvements are most welcome.